department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers.md

 ##### Discover your skills and interests<br>

-Identify the type of work you enjoy with the [Interest Profiler](/employment/job-seekers/interest-profiler/), then explore related [career paths](https://www.mynextmove.org/).
+Identify the type of work you enjoy with the <a href="https://www.mynextmove.org/"><span class="usa-sr-only">This will open a new website.</span>Interest Profiler](/employment/job-seekers/interest-profiler/), then explore related [career paths</a>.
 </li>

 <li class="process-step list-two" markdown="1">